raminrahimzada/ai-ml-4-nuray/sprint1/readme.md

     - mean
     - median
     - variance
-0. scalar multiplication of 2 vectors and dot multiplication
+0. Scalar and dot multiplication of 2 vectors
 0. Do it with and without numpy library
 0. Share the notebook for these tasks with me for review